-- Child Custody and Visitation Mediation is a program that began in various districts in 1983 and was given statewide legislative funding in 2008.
+- i.
+Child Custody and Visitation Mediation is a program that began in various districts in 1983 and was given statewide legislative funding in 2008.
 Custody mediators provide parties to a custody/visitation lawsuit the opportunity to attend mediation and develop a parenting plan with the assistance of a trained mediator.
 A mediated parenting plan becomes an enforceable court order.
 Also, parties who make agreements in mediation often incorporate them into a consent order and therefore avoid an adversarial trial before a district court judge. - ii.
 Family Financial Settlement Program is a program started by NCAOC in collaboration with the Dispute Resolution Commission to make various types of ADR, including mediation, judicial settlement, neutral evaluation, collaborative law and family law arbitration, available to families who have lawsuits involving financial matters, such as marital property division and spousal and child support.
-The N.C.
-Supreme Court mandated that every judicial district implement a family financial settlement program by March 2007.
+The NC Supreme Court mandated that every judicial district implement a family financial settlement program by March 2007.
 NCAOC Court Programs and Management Services specialists provide consultation and technical assistance to court staff for all district courts regarding their family financial settlement program and annual statistics.
 Family courts make certain parties in all domestic cases access ADR that is appropriate for the family's situation. - iii.
 One-Hour Parent Information and Four-Hour Parent Education is an opportunity for parents and other guardians to learn about the court process and align their motivation and resources for resolving their custody lawsuit with the court's mandate to make decisions that are in the best interest of the child(ren).
-All family court districts have at least a one-hour information class and four districts mandate a four-hour education class.
-One family court district is planning to launch a more intensive 12-hour program in 2011 for high-conflict custody cases in order to better address the best interests of the child and reduce multiple, highly contentious court hearings. - iv.
-Child Planning Conferences (also known as Day One or Juvenile Planning Conferences) are most often coordinated and facilitated by family court staff very early in the abuse, neglect, dependency court process so that all court partners (parents, family members, attorneys, social workers, guardians ad litem and community service providers) come together to: (1) identify appropriate relatives or friends who might be approved for temporary care of the child; (2) identify appropriate services for the parent so that he/she can begin addressing the problems that necessitated the removal of the child; and (3) establish a visitation schedule appropriate to the developmental needs of the child and the circumstances within the family.
+All family court districts have at least a one-hour information class and four districts mandate a four-hour education class. - Child Planning Conferences (also known as Day One or Juvenile Planning Conferences) are most often coordinated and facilitated by family court staff very early in the abuse, neglect and dependency court process.
+This enables all court partners (parents, family members, attorneys, social workers, guardians ad litem and community service providers) come together to: (1) identify appropriate relatives or friends who might be approved for temporary care of the child; (2) identify appropriate services for the parent so that he/she can begin addressing the problems that necessitated the removal of the child; and (3) establish a visitation schedule appropriate to the developmental needs of the child and the circumstances within the family.
 Districts that have developed a high level of competency in facilitating child planning conferences are often able to resolve legal issues that in turn achieve adjudication earlier in the court process and dispositions that are more detailed and specific to the needs of the parents and child(ren).
 Research on North Carolina courts indicates that child planning conferences move children to permanence sooner.
-Family court or juvenile court improvement staffs in 14 districts conduct the conferences.
+Family court staff in 13 districts conduct these conferences in 19 counties.